About the Journal

 Peer Review Process

-Chiricú Journal adheres to a policy of blind peer-review.
+Chiricú Journal adheres to a policy of double-blind peer review.
 In order to ensure appropriate review, author name(s) should appear only on the title page and internal identifications within the text should be avoided.
 Manuscripts that have already appeared in any other published form or are under review at any other journal will not be considered.

 Chiricú Journal is published in the Fall and Spring.

-Chiricú was originally founded in 1976 by the late Chicano scholar Dr. Luis Dávila.
-Primarily a graduate production, the journal became a venue for the publication of poets, authors, and artists, at a time when there were few academic spaces for Latina/o cultural expression.
-The journal’s name captured the diverse origins of the major Spanish-speaking populations in the United States at the time of its founding: “Chi” for Chicanos, “Ri” for puertorriqueños, and “Cú” for cubanos.
+Chiricú was a magazine originally founded in 1976 by the late Chicano scholar Dr. Luis Dávila.
+Primarily a graduate production, it became a venue for the publication of poets, authors, and artists, at a time when there were few academic spaces for Latina/o cultural expression.
+The magazine's name captured the diverse origins of the major Spanish-speaking populations in the United States at the time of its founding: “Chi” for Chicanos, “Ri” for puertorriqueños, and “Cú” for cubanos.
 Over more than thirty-five years (1976-2012) the multilingual publication featured art, poetry, and criticism in Spanish, Portuguese and English, including early works by Sandra Cisneros and Norma Alarcón, as well as rare interviews with Jorge Luis Borges and Edward James Olmos.
-A catalogue of our back issues can be viewed here.
+A catalogue of back issues can be viewed here.